Pensacola's Historic North Hill

 • Location: Alabama Square

-Come celebrate the warming weather, another hour of daylight, and the blossoming beauty of our lovely neighborhood with 2023’s Spring Fest!
+Come celebrate the warming weather and the blossoming beauty of our lovely neighborhood with North Hill’s 2025’s Spring Fest!
 Join your friends and neighbors once again in beautiful Alabama Square for food, fellowship, and festivity.
-For the kids, there will be a bounce house and face painting.
-Plus this year we’ll be kicking…
+The fun begins on Saturday, 28 March, at 4:00 p.m. and continues until 7:00 p.m. **We need volunteers to help…

 Become a Member of the NHPA